PaulienVa/rugbymatch/README.md

 --> "return if else " construction

 --> until method in loop

-Ex 1: Discover all these cool features by writing the kick off all along

 --> Compare with Java code at the end
 --> copy-paste java code